nosolls/network-security/_episodes/05-returntolibc.md

 ### Demonstration

 #### Turning off Countermeasures
-You can execute the lab tasks using our pre-built Ubuntu virtual machines.
 Ubuntu and other Linux distributions have implemented several security mechanisms to make the buffer-overflow attack difficult.
 To simplify our attacks, we need to disable them first.

 **Address Space Randomization.** Ubuntu and several other Linux-based systems uses address space ran- domization [?] to randomize the starting address of heap and stack.
 This makes guessing the exact addresses